-- The outcome to be achieved through this goal is safe, healthy empowered communities.
-This means ensuring
+The outcome to be achieved through this goal is safe, healthy empowered communities.
+This means ensuring safety of the community, promoting education, health and wellness.

 The following programmes are linked to this strategic goal:

 - Sports and Recreation

 - Health Services

 - Cemeteries

 - Arts and Culture

 - Education / Libraries

 - Safety and Security

 - Driver's License and Testing Centre

 - Waste Management

 - Mayoral Programmes

 - Transversal Programmes

 - Disaster Management